 We define an ideal interaction distance $R$ between robots, where if $\| \ppp_i - \ppp_j \|_2 \ll R$ then the $i$-th and $j$-th robots are at risk of collision (with the collision risk rising as $\ppp_i$ approaches $\ppp_j$) and if $\| \ppp_i - \ppp_j \|_2 \gg R$ then there is a risk of losing cohesion between robots $i$ and $j$ (with this risk rising as $\ppp_i$ moves further away from $\ppp_j$).
 Successful cohesion in the multi-robot system results from maintaining $\| \ppp_i - \ppp_j \|_2 = R \; \forall \: i, j \in \{ 1, \dots, N \}, i \neq j$.
 Finally, we consider a set of $O$ obstacles in the environment.
 Robots should take actions such that $\| \ppp_i - \ooo_j \|_2 > 0$, so as to avoid collisions with obstacles.
 We assume each robot is able to locally perceive neighboring robots and obstacles.

-Then, we formulate the problem of multi-robot navigation with a differentiable simultaneous strategic game $\mathcal{G} = \{ \mathcal{N}, \mathcal{X}, \mathcal{J} \}$ for each robot.
-This game is \emph{simultaneous} as each robot plays their game at each time step without knowledge of how other robots will move.
-This game is also \emph{strategic}, where players are unable to coordinate through explicit communication. $\mathcal{N}$ represents the set of players, where the cardinality of $\mathcal{N}$ is denoted as $N'$.
+Then, we formulate the problem of multi-robot navigation with multiple distributed and differentiable simultaneous strategic games $\mathcal{G} = \{ \mathcal{N}, \mathcal{X}, \mathcal{J} \}$, where each robot is the main player of a game based on its local environment.
+Each game is \emph{simultaneous} as the robot plays its game at each time step without knowledge of how other robots will move.
+Each game is also \emph{strategic}, where players are unable to coordinate through explicit communication. $\mathcal{N}$ represents the set of players, where the cardinality of $\mathcal{N}$ is denoted as $N'$.
 This set of players is defined as the main player robot and the neighboring robots within sensing distance. $\mathcal{X} = \{ X_1, \dots, X_{N'} \}$ represents the strategy set for game $\mathcal{G}$, where $X_i$ represents the set of available strategies of the $i$-th player.
-We define a strategy $\xxx_i \in X_i$ to be a movement update available to the $i$-th robot given $\ppp_i$ and actions $\aaa_i$:
+We define a strategy $\xxx_i \in X_i$ to be a movement update available to the $i$-th robot given $\ppp_i$ and actions $\aaa_i$